swaldhoer/native-lua/README.rst

 CI
 **

+- Azure Pipelines: Linux, MacOS
 - AppVeyor: Linux and Windows
 - Cirrus CI: Linux and FreeBSD
-- Travis CI: Linux
+- Travis CI: Linux, MacOS
-- ReadTheDocs.org
+- ReadTheDocs.org: Documentation

 On AppVeyor we also run ``flake8`` and ``pylint``.